 The setting of a diamond engagement ring – if it is even a diamond at all – is very important.
 The setting is essentially the overall look of the ring, as well as the way the stones are set in the ring.
 This is important as it can completely change the appearance of the ring.
 There are different styles to consider here: Art Deco, Art Nouveau, Victorian, Contemporary, and Retro, to name but a few.
 In terms of the settings themselves, there are halo rings; pavé set diamonds, bezel settings, and numerous others.

 This is where you need to know your bride-to-be’s preferred styles to decide which setting and stone is right for your proposal.
 Don’t feel like you need to buy a diamond if your fiancée doesn’t seem the type to want one.
 If she loves red and isn’t interested in diamonds, maybe ruby or garnet will be better for her.
+Perhaps even something like vintage emerald engagement rings would be preferred by your significant other.
 Don’t be afraid to be brave when it comes to this element of the purchasing decision.

 The only things you still have to consider are the authenticity of the ring, and insuring the item itself.
 You should ensure that the item you’re buying has been independently authenticated, and make sure that it is supplied with the relevant certificates so that you can rest easy knowing that the money you spent was used to buy a genuine item.
 As well as this, consider insuring your engagement ring.
 If you have home insurance, you can add the engagement ring to your items covered.
 It will obviously add a little to your insurance bill, but trust us, it’s definitely worth insuring such a valuable purchase – should the worst happen.